fenwick67/node-ez-tv/README.md

 * On restart, start the video that should be running right now and seek forward into it
 * Job priority levels for special schedules
 * Admin web interface for modifying schedule, playing videos on-the-fly etc.
-* describe TV shows on webpage using OMDB API

 #Resources
 [Public Domain TV Commercials](https://archive.org/details/classic_tv_commercials)